alis-exchange/build/docs/guides/getting-started/command-line-interface.md

 title: Command Line Interface
 ---

-# Alis CLI Installation
+# Alis.Build CLI Installation

-The Alis command-line interface (CLI) is a powerful tool for managing resources on the Alis Build platform.
+The Alis.Build command-line interface (CLI) is a powerful tool for managing resources on the Alis.Build platform.
 You can use this tool to perform many common platform tasks either from the command line or in scripts and other automations.
 Some example use cases for the CLI:

 **Build Lite**
-- Initialise new protos;
+- Define a new service;
 - Auto-generate language-specific types; and
 - Auto-generate server and client code.

-**Build Premium**
+**Build Enterprise**
-- Create a new product;
+- Define a new service;
-- Deploy new versions of your product;
+- Build a service;
-- Manage the build and deploy steps of your services; and
+- Deploy a service;
 - Auto-generate infrastructure and implementation code.

 ##  Installation